MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-SiteMailbox.md

 ## PARAMETERS

 ### -BypassOwnerCheck
-!!!
-Exchange Server 2013

-The BypassOwnerCheck parameter specifies that the user running this command isn't the owner of the site mailbox being tested.
-If you're running this command and you aren't the owner of the site mailbox, you must use this parameter for the command to complete successfully.

-You don't have to supply a value with this parameter.

-!!!
-Exchange Server 2016, Exchange Online

 The BypassOwnerCheck parameter is used when the account that's running the command isn't a member or owner of the site mailbox.
 You don't need to specify a value with this switch.

-If you run the command without this parameter, and you aren't a member or owner of the site mailbox, then the command will fail.
+If you run the command without this parameter and you aren't a member or owner of the site mailbox, then the command will fail.

 ```yaml
 Type: SwitchParameter